Macro List

 Avoiding "collisions" with Spectre macros

-Note that timestamps shown below may be out of date by a month.
+Note that timestamps shown below may not have been updated for a month.
 Correct timestamps are shown on the updates page.

 List of Clinical macros